 This article will provide an overview of antidepressants and alcohol, exploring their effects and interactions.
-Many of our alcohol recovery coaching clients have been prescribed antidepressants, which they have been taking for years or even decades.
+Many of our recovery coaching clients have been prescribed these medications, which they have been taking for years or even decades.

 It’s alarming that the very real interactions between antidepressants and alcohol are not discussed more often.
 In our heavy drinking culture, many people drink frequently to “take the edge off” of life.

-Regardless of whether you take antidepressants, you don’t need alcohol to enjoy life.
+Regardless of whether you take these, you don’t need liquor to enjoy life.
 Moreover, many people are able to become happy and thrive after quitting drinking without depending on prescription drugs.

-We will now proceed to overview the effects of antidepressants and alcohol on the brain.
-We also will cover some common questions about the effects of combining these drugs, the use of antidepressants after quitting alcohol, and some alternatives that can be used to enhance your sense of life and address long-term deficiencies in neurotransmitters, nutrients, and hormones.
+We will now proceed to overview the effects on the brain.
+We also will cover some common questions about the effects of combining these drugs, the use of these medications after quitting, and some alternatives that can be used to enhance your sense of life and address long-term deficiencies in neurotransmitters, nutrients, and hormones.

 Overview Of Alcohol